Guide to Collecting Stamps

 How to Collect Stamps

-We want stamp collecting to reward you with many years of pleasure and relaxation.
+We want collecting stamps to reward you with many years of pleasure and relaxation.
 It all began in 1840 when Great Britain issued the Penny Black, the world’s very first postage stamp.
 Since that time millions upon millions of hobbyists have experienced the joys of stamp collecting.
 Kenmore helps bring the FUN of collecting to you by offering hundreds of unusual and affordable stamp offers on this site.

 Where to Begin